vhernandomartin/ocp4-ipibm-scripts/README.md

    - Creates a internal registry for disconnected installations, all required images for installation are placed in that registry, the install-config.yaml file is patched accordingly, so there is no need to go to the Red Hat external registry at the installation time.
    - A new Operator Catalog is created and pushed to the internal registry, to enable the OLM in disconnected environments.
 In order to build your own Operator Catalog set the variable `OLM_PKGS` accordingly.
    - New machineconfigs created for chrony.
-   - At the execution time you can provide custom domain name and cluster name, in order to set up these values use `-d` , `-c` and `-v` options.
+   - At execution time you can provide custom domain name and cluster name, in order to set up these values use `-d` , `-c` and `-v` options.

 3. 02_install_ipibm.sh - OpenShift 4 IPI Installation.
    - The installation is launched, there is no need of doing any extra step, just wait.
-   - At the execution time you can provide custom domain name and cluster name, in order to set up these values use `-d` and `-c` options.
+   - At execution time you can provide custom domain name and cluster name, in order to set up these values use `-d` and `-c` options.

 ## Procedure Execution
 1. Run 00_create_ipibm_infra.sh on the hypervisor.